dnnyxyz/dnnyxyz.github.io/README.md

-This is for my website, If your not aquinted with html, css, etc. I'll customize it to your needs for $5-10.
+This is for my website, If your not acquainted with html, css, etc. I'll customize it to your needs contact me, on discord: dnny.xyz.
+If you are acquainted then do whatever you want with the source!